 Rabindranath Thakur was a man of various talents.
-He was recognised by people all over the globe for his literary works - poetry, philosophies, plays and especially his songwriting.
-Rabindranath Tagore was the man who gave India, it’s National Anthem.
+He was recognized by people all over the globe for his literary works - poetry, philosophies, plays, and especially his songwriting.
+Rabindranath Tagore was the man who gave India, its National Anthem.
 He was one of the greatest entities of all time and the only Indian to receive a Nobel Prize.

-Rabindranath Tagore was awarded the Nobel Prize in 1913, becoming the first non-European to receive the honor.
-He was only sixteen years old when he was to publish his first short story called “Bhanisimha”, were published.
-Rabindranth Tagore was born on 07th of May, 1861 in Kolkata.
-Rabindranath Tagore was the son of Debendranath Tagore, one of Brahmo Samaj’s active members, a known and celebrated philosopher and literate.
+Rabindranath Tagore was awarded the Nobel Prize in 1913, becoming the first non-European to receive the honour.
+He was only sixteen years old when he was to publish his first short story called “Bhanisimha”, was published.
+Rabindranath Tagore was born on the 07th of May, 1861 in Kolkata.
+Rabindranath Tagore was the son of Debendranath Tagore, one of Brahmo Samaj’s active members, a known and celebrated philosopher, and literate.
 R.N Tagore died after a prolonged illness on the 07th of August, 1941.

 Rabindranath Tagore Childhood and Education

 While growing up, R.N Tagore shared a very intimate relationship with his elder brother and his sister-in-law.
 Rabindranath Tagore's father's name is Debendranath Tagore, and his mother’s name is Sarada Devi.
 Rabindranath Tagore's birthday is on the 7th of May, 1861, and he was born in Calcutta, Bengal Presidency then.
 It is believed that they did everything together.
 Rabindranath Tagore's education didn’t seem too impressive.